 It’s great to be able to trust such a reliable character!
 I recommend you let him worry about being perfect, so that you can just focus on creating things, even if they suck!

-Below you can find different techniques that I've written about or compiled from other websites that you can use to be more creative.
 These ideas & requirements can cause focusing limitations that just might bring out some incredible new music from you.

 I'm Andrew Muller, and I wrote near this whole flippin' website.
 As you can see in my picture, I'm an intense fellow.